Luxor89/Crashlanded/README.md

 # Crashlanded
-This is a tralalala mod, I forgor the word.
+This is a total conversion mod.
-Most content added comes from other civ games.
+Add tons of new content.
+add more description here